rrainey/tempo/README.md

 # Tempo

+## One Project, Two Boards

+Two boards are part of the Tempo project: Tempo and Peakick.
+Both explore modern sensor ICs for use in skydiving.
+The Peakick board is more research oriented.
+Peakick is design as a daughter board for a experimentation with a range of microcontroller boards.
+It is most easily connected to SparkFun "Thing Plus" form factor boards, although it can be connected to almost any modern MCU/SOC board supporting 3.3V peripherals.

+Tempo is a purpose built single board logger derived from Peakick.
+It adds a SAMD51 MCU onto a Peakick board.
+This project includes PlatformIO-based firmware to drive this board as a stand-alone skidiving data logger.

 ### Experiments in audible feedback for skydivers.

-This project is designed to experiment with real-time audible feedback to a skydiver in freefall.
+This project was originally designed to experiment with real-time audible feedback at assist a skydiver in freefall.
 The original Peakick design stacks a [SparkFun ESP32 Thing Plus](https://github.com/sparkfun/STM32_Thing_Plus) atop a custom GNSS/sensor combo board.
 The SparkFun board supports an audio connection to Bluetooth earbuds or headphones.

-That design was subsequently replaced with a stand-alone "Tempo" board, which has the same sensors, but adds an integrated SAMD51 MCU.

 ### Sensors and Capabilites